USDA-ARS-GBRU/QTLsurge/README.md

   ![image](./images/cycle2.png)

-  Continue cycling until your confident you've found the true peak and its boundaries.
+  Continue cycling until you're confident you've found the true peak and its boundaries.
 Depending on the experiment, this doesn't mean your gene is exactly there, but, with a little detective work or help from other tools (see [Gene Sieve](http://genemachine.net/pages/leapFrog.html)), you should be able to find a very strong candidate in the neighborhood.

 ## Citation: